Amazon reviews are a highly trusted source of feedback from other customers.

 All of this means that, when you launch a product, it’s important to get reviews quickly (and legally) if you want it to do well.
 Making sure your products get off to a good start is one of the best things you can do for your long term success.

 Amazon helps out a bit by sending a one-off review request email to customers, but often this isn’t enough and you have to take it into your own hands.

-For many sellers, getting reviews from customers in the past was easy because they provided some kind of incentive.
+For many sellers, getting reviews from customers in the past was easy because they provided some incentive.
 However, in October 2016, Amazon banned incentivized reviews, which has made it much more difficult to get those much-needed first reviews on a newly launched product.